 - Pantry and baking: Bone broth powder, apple cider vinegar, coconut sugar, honey, coconut flour, arrowroot starch, and other natural syrups.

 - Fermented foods (excluding dairy): Think sauerkraut, kimchi, kombucha, kefir — all of which are fun and easy to make at home.

-Note: Part of succeeding with AIP is remembering that a lot of foods aren't inflammatory by themselves, but the additives and preservatives companies add to them are.
+Note: Part of succeeding with this AIP food list is remembering that a lot of foods aren't inflammatory by themselves, but the additives and preservatives companies add to them are.
 Whatever you can do to avoid big industry meats (fed by grains instead of grass) and fish farms, do so.

 - Grains: Rice, rye, quinoa, corn, oats, wheat, barley, and any other food or drink derived from grains.

 - Legumes: Black beans, pinto beans, lima beans, peanuts, soy, cocoa, lentils, and any other bean or legume.

 - Nuts and seeds: Almonds, chia, cashews, pecans, pistachios, and any other seed oil or product.

 - Select spices: Allspice, anise, pepper, poppy seeds, celery seed, cumin, caraway, mustard, nutmeg, and fennel seed.

 - Dairy and eggs: Milk, eggs, yogurt, cheese, cream, butter, and anything else made of dairy.